staog/bash-scripts/quick-start/README.md

 You will have 3 options:

-1. Prints current working directory
+1. Print current working directory
-2. Lists all the files and directories in your current directory
+2. List all the files and directories in your current directory
-3. Creates brand new directory for your project
+3. Create brand new directory for your project

 If you choose third option, you just need to pick a name for a new directory (where your new project will be placed), and this script is going to make that directory together with index.html (which includes base web page structure), main.css and main.js files (both empty).